Kaggle/kaggle-environments/kaggle_environments/envs/halite_lux/notes.md

 5. how should kaggle envs initialize js agents

+6. for some reason local replays are generated 3 times (lux issue).

+7. is there a way to get the current episode # or just step #

 Quite doable, just detached the whole backend and engine part of dimensions and use just the design.

 Pros: